 Industar 50-2 f3.5 Technical Overview

-As mentioned, the lens has a lot of issues, especially if you’re a full frame shooter.
-However, the micro contrast and center sharpness makes up for a lot of these flaws and many of them become irrelevant if you’re shooting on an APS-C camera like any of Sony or Fujifilm’s APS-C cameras.Â
+As mentioned, the lens has many issues, especially if you’re a full-frame shooter.
+However, the micro contrast and center sharpness make up for many of these flaws, and many of them become irrelevant if you’re shooting on an APS-C camera like any of Sony or Fujifilm’s APS-C cameras.ย

 It looks a little funky with the Fotasy M42 adapters since the adapter is so much bigger than the lens.